25-GSDF-logo-400.jpg

 Accenture

-Timothy Van Audenaerde is a managing director at Accenture, leading the chemicals and natural resources industry practice in Belgium and Luxembourg.
+Timothy Van Audenaerde is a managing director at Accenture, where he serves as the global metals lead and the lead for the company’s resources industry practice in Belgium and Luxembourg.
 He started his career in the steel industry at ArcelorMittal in 2002, holding roles across various functional areas including quality, supply chain and commercial.
-Since joining Accenture in 2013, he has primarily worked with leading metal manufacturers.
+Since joining Accenture in 2013, Van Audenaerde has primarily worked with leading metal manufacturers.
 He holds a degree in materials engineering from Ghent University and an M.B.A. from Vlerick Business School.